TejasNaik1910/Image-Captioning-Using-CNN-RNN/README.md

 # Image Captioning
 Image captioning is describing an image fed to the model.
 The task of object detection has been studied for a long time but recently the task of image captioning is coming into light.
-This repository contains the "Neural Image Caption" model proposed by Vinyals et. al.[1]

 ## Dataset
 The dataset used is flickr8k.
 You can request the data [here](https://illinois.edu/fb/sec/1713398).
 An email for the links